kumparan/nlp-id/README.md

 Tokenizer is used to convert text into tokens of word, punctuation, number, date, email, URL, etc.
 There are two kinds of tokenizer in this repository, **standard tokenizer** and **phrase tokenizer**.
 The **standard tokenizer** tokenizes the text into separate tokens where the word tokens are single-word tokens.
+Tokens that started with *ku-* or ended with *-ku*, *-mu*, *-nya*, *-lah*, *-kah* will be split if it is personal pronoun or particle.

     from nlp_id.tokenizer import Tokenizer
     tokenizer = Tokenizer()
     tokenizer.tokenize('Lionel Messi pergi ke pasar di daerah Jakarta Pusat.')
     # ['Lionel', 'Messi', 'pergi', 'ke', 'pasar', 'di', 'daerah', 'Jakarta', 'Pusat', '.']

+    tokenizer.tokenize('Lionel Messi pergi ke rumahmu di daerah Jakarta Pusat.')
+    # ['Lionel', 'Messi', 'pergi', 'ke', 'rumah', 'mu', 'di', 'daerah', 'Jakarta', 'Pusat', '.']

 The **phrase tokenizer** tokenizes the text into separate tokens where the word tokens are phrases (single or multi-word tokens).